 Why is initial cooling of Cryogenic tanks required prior to loading ?

-Cool down is an operation to pre-cool cryogenic tank containers and lines required before taking on cryogenic flammable gasses.
-ISO Cryogenic tank containers cool down is carried out by spraying LIN through the spray nozzles of each tank, as LIN received from the shore terminal.
+Cool down is an operation to pre-cooling cryogenic tank containers and lines required before taking on cryogenic flammable gasses.
+ISO Cryogenic tank container cool down is carried out by spraying nitrogen through the spray nozzles of each tank.
 The cool down operation from an ambient temperature to a planned temperature, is called ‘initial cool down’ and is to be differentiated from an ordinary cool down operation carried out during transit.

 If a cryogenic gas is introduced directly into warm tanks, the cryogenic gas will almost immediately turn into vapour.
 LNG for example has a liquid to gas expansion ratio 1: 600.
 Therefore, to enable the liquid to be loaded into the tank at a reasonable loading rate, the necessity of large compressors are required to remove the vapour generated in the process.

 By reducing the cargo tank temperature, the amount of heat that is available to transfer into and heat the LNG is minimized.
 Consequently the amount of vapour generated can be maintained within reasonable limits.

 2. Cargo tank material